Skip to main content

 About This Research

 IBHS is a nonprofit research organization funded by property insurers and reinsurers.
-Notably, this research was funded by the insurance industry itself — which makes its findings particularly difficult for insurers to dismiss when they contradict the simplistic arguments used in claim denials.
+This research was funded by the insurance industry itself — which makes its findings particularly difficult for insurers to dismiss when they contradict the simplistic arguments used in claim denials.

 This article is for informational purposes only and does not constitute legal advice.
 Insurance policies and applicable law vary by state and by policy form.
 Consult with a licensed professional regarding your specific situation.